 The City of Nixa provides a full range of services, including police protection, street maintenance, parks and recreational facilities, planning and zoning development, municipal court, and general administrative services.
 Nixa is also a full-utility-service City, providing all electrical distribution, delivery of water, sanitary sewer treatment and recycling services.
-The City purchases electric energy from Springfield City Utilities, Southwestern Power Administration, Southwest Power Pool, and Nixa Solar.
-The City began purchases of solar power in 2017, and anticipates solar to generate 9% of Nixa's annual energy consumption.
-Nixa Utilities has been recognized by Smart Electric Power Alliance as one the top ten utilities around the nation that added the most solar watts per customer in 2017.
+The City's Electric Distribution Utility purchases electric energy from Springfield City Utilities, Southwestern Power Administration, Southwest Power Pool, and Nixa Solar.
+The City began purchases of solar power in 2017 and anticipates solar to generate 9% of Nixa's annual energy consumption.
+Nixa Utilities has been recognized by Smart Electric Power Alliance as one the top ten utilities around the nation that added the most solar watts per customer in 2017 and has been recognized nationally as a Reliable Public Power Provider since 2014.
 Use of solar will reduce the City's carbon footprint by 10,542 metric tons per year.
 Coupled with federal hydropower purchases and a mix of renewable energy from Springfield City Utilities, Nixa's total renewable energy supply is near 50%.
 All of Nixa's water is pumped from the underground Ozark aquifer.
+In addition, Nixa's above ground storage has capacity for four days of normal use.
 Its state of the art, 4-million gallon/day sanitary sewer treatment facility accommodates all existing and near-term demands.
 Contractually, the City accommodates curb-side trash and recycling pick-up for residents, as well as, having a public facility for all reusable product drop-offs.